nikivdev/go/cli/flow/readme.md

   branchFromClipboard Create a git branch from the clipboard name clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
-  cloneAndOpen     Clone a GitHub repository and open it in Cursor (Safari tab optional) gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed killPort         Kill a process by the port it listens on, optionally with fuzzy finder privateForkRepo  Clone a repo and create a private fork with upstream remotes privateForkRepoAndOpen Clone a repo, create a private fork, and open it in Cursor listWindowsOfApp  List visible windows for a running macOS app
+  cloneAndOpen     Clone a GitHub repository and open it in Cursor (Safari tab optional) clonePR          Clone a GitHub pull request into ~/pr/<repo>-pr<num> and check it out gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed killPort         Kill a process by the port it listens on, optionally with fuzzy finder try              Create a numbered scratch directory in ~/t and open a shell there privateForkRepo  Clone a repo and create a private fork with upstream remotes privateForkRepoAndOpen Clone a repo, create a private fork, and open it in Cursor listWindowsOfApp  List visible windows for a running macOS app